 How to install a water heater expansion tank?

-Before making the plumbing connections follow these steps to ensure a seamless installation:
+Before initiating the plumbing connections, follow these steps to ensure a seamless installation:

-Identify the COLD water inlet and HOT water outlet, both featuring 3/4” N.P.T. male thread.
-Make sure that the dip-tube is installed in the cold water inlet.
+Identify the COLD water inlet and HOT water outlet, both featuring 3/4” N.P.T. male threads.
+Ensure the dip-tube is correctly installed in the cold water inlet.

-Install a shut-off valve close to the water heater in the cold water line.
+Install a shut-off valve near the water heater in the cold water line.
 Additionally, consider incorporating unions in both cold and hot water lines to facilitate easy disconnection for servicing purposes.

-When assembling the hot and cold piping, use Teflon™ food grade of pipe joint compound, and ensure all fittings are securely tightened.
+When assembling the hot and cold piping, use Teflon™ food-grade pipe joint compound and ensure all fittings are securely tightened.
 Avoid using open flames near inlet and outlet fittings to prevent damage to plastic-lined fittings.

 - DO NOT plug the temperature and pressure-relief valve or its discharge line.